scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 The following is another example intent and reception.
 It’s rather humorous:

-There is a convenience store chain in the MidWest named “Cum &amp; Go.”
+There is a convenience store chain in the MidWest named “Cum & Go.”
 (Think of a 7-11.)

 Now, for people who have not grown up with these stores, some of us were rather taken aback by the name.
 (When I first saw one of these stores I wondered if it was a porn store.)